mhsyzdni/mhsyzdni/README.md

-👋 Hi,I'm Mahsa \n
+👋 Hi,I'm Mahsa <br>
-🔭 I’m currently Developing Giftyjob.com Web Application 🌱 I’m currently learning Deep Learning PyTorch for Medical Image Analysis 🌱 I’m currently learning Microservices with Django
+🔭 I’m currently Developing Giftyjob.com Web Application <br>
+🌱 I’m currently learning Deep Learning PyTorch for Medical Image Analysis <br>
+🌱 I’m currently learning Microservices with Django <br>
-👯 I’m looking to collaborate on DNA Computing as next generation molecular computers 👯 I’m looking to collaborate on Advance Implementation of Microservices 🤔 I’m looking for help with Implement Machine Learning Algorithm on FPGA 📫 How to reach me: yzdnimahsa@gmail.com
+👯 I’m looking to collaborate on DNA Computing as next generation molecular computers <br>
+👯 I’m looking to collaborate on Advance Implementation of Microservices <br>
+🤔 I’m looking for help with Implement Machine Learning Algorithm on FPGA <br>
+📫 How to reach me: yzdnimahsa@gmail.com
 <!--
 **mhsyzdni/mhsyzdni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.